ebmdatalab/registry_scrapers_parsers/README.md

 **Strategy:** Use Selenium to download all the XMLs and then parse them
 *Note: This is a very clumsy implementation through Selenium.
 We have a strategy for improving it and will update soon*

+REPEC - Built and Tested:
+https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/REPEC%20(Peru)
-REPEC - Built and Partially Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/REPEC%20(Peru) **Strategy:** Get XML and parse
+**Strategy:** Get XML and parse